Primestyler/Machine-Learning-Group/Final Assignment/README.md

 Tutorial for using the app:

+Pre-requisit: the folder with unlabeled data needs to be in the same folder.
+The folder structure needs to be "Datasets/unlabeled"

 1. Open terminal and use the `cd` command to navigate to the folder where the app.py file is stored
 2. Run the following command and enjoy!
 ```terminal